bongnv/injector/README.md

 As `loggerImpl` satisfies the interface `Logger`, it will be injected into `ServiceA` automatically.
 If there are two dependencies that are eligible while injecting, an error will be returned. `auto` is the keyword to indicate the type-based injection.

-`Unnamed` and `MustUnnamed` can be used to register dependencies if names is not used to identifying the dependency.
+`Component` can be used to register dependencies if names are not used to identifying the dependency.

 ```go
 // loggerImpl is an implementation that satisfies Logger interface.